aghorler/dnscrypt-proxy-cloudflare-magisk/README.md

-# DNSCrypt Proxy 2 for Android
+# DNSCrypt Proxy 2 for Android (Cisco-only)

+*Fork notice* - This is a very simple fork that makes DNSCrypt Proxy 2 use Cisco (OpenDNS) servers only.

 A flexible DNS proxy, with support for modern encrypted DNS protocols such as [DNSCrypt v2](https://github.com/DNSCrypt/dnscrypt-protocol/blob/master/DNSCRYPT-V2-PROTOCOL.txt) and [DNS-over-HTTP/2](https://tools.ietf.org/html/draft-ietf-doh-dns-over-https-03).